bergerab/website/src/new-blog/bytecode-and-images.md

 To me, image-based programming is whenever you consider a program's runtime as a freezable and restorable entity.
 You can make the idea as dramatic as you'd like.
 You can freeze just global variables, or you could take it to absolute zero where every last drip of state can be frozen (including call stacks and instruction pointers).
 Depending on how dramatic you like to be, this could be done with any programming language (e.g. conceptually in Python `marshal.dumps(globals(), file)`).
 But the most extreme and most effective implementations are done using programming languages that are built from the ground up with support for images.
 This idea likely sounds too simple to be powerful, but this is all that is needed.

 ## Image Support for Python
 You don't need a special language to support and use images.
 In Python, you can roll your own support for images that freeze and restore global variables using Python's `globals()` and the `marshal` module. `globals()` allows you to get and set global variables, and `marshal` allows you to write many Python types to a binary format (that is strongly tied to the specific version of CPython you are using).
+This isn't overwhelmingly useful, but it can build some motivation for how images can be used.

 Image support can start by worrying about writing the image first.
 The Python code below writes an image called `my.image` which contains all global functions defined in the module.
 This image will include the very functions which were used to write the image itself: `marshal_function` and `freeze`.
 This is a one-time step to generate an initial image.